Series: genesis

 By John Hardy

-It also changes the role of automation.
-I rely on a handful of scripts that are obvious when I read them, because that makes the system legible to me and to the AI that maintains it.
-The scripts handle repetition, and the repo holds the permanent record.
-When the AI adds a script, it becomes an event in the diary and the change itself becomes content so the build system learns in public.
+Automation has a narrower role here and stays focused on repetition.
+I rely on a handful of scripts that are obvious when I read them, because that keeps the system legible to me and to the AI that helps maintain it.
+The scripts handle repetition and the repo holds the permanent record.
+When the AI adds a script, it becomes an event in the diary and the change itself becomes content.

-The same principle applies to templates, which are plain HTML and only stamp content into a page.
+Templates are plain HTML and only stamp content into a page.
 Queries decide what exists, and those queries live beside the content they select.
 That is the heart of this approach.
-The data and selection stay visible, and the render stays visible too.
-When I say that the blog is the build system, I mean that the entire path from idea to page is traceable inside one repository.
-If you want to inspect how the system works, you can read the archive and follow those decisions in plain sight.
+The data stays visible and the selection stays visible.
+The render stays visible once the build runs.
+When I say the blog is the build system, I mean the path from idea to page is traceable inside one repository.